LINDGRENBA/mr-robogers-neighborhood/README.md

 ## Description

 Use BDD to write specifications for a program that will take in a number from the user and return a range of numbers from 0 up to the user's number, replacing certain digits with 'beeb', 'boop', or 'Won't you be my neighbor?".
 Based on these specifications, implement the program.
-Additional features include incorporating the user's name and reversing the order of the range of numbers.
+Additional features include incorporating the user's name if the number is divisible by 3 and reversing the order of the range of numbers.

 ## Setup/Installation Requirements